 When considering life insurance, there are many factors to take into account.
-They include: finding the best policy for your family, not being over- or under-insured, and confidently knowing your dependents will receive the benefit.
+They include: finding the best policy for your family, not being over or under-insured, and confidently knowing your dependents will receive the benefit if you pass.

-In 2019, Canada Life insurance paid out over $2.5 billion dollars in life insurance claims.
+In 2021, over 29 million Canadians had a life insurance policy and insurers paid out over $119 billion in benefits (Canadian Life and Health Insurance Facts, 2022 Edition).
 But what about the policies that didn’t pay out?
-Why were these claims denied?
+Why were these benefits denied?

 Four common reasons for why life insurance claims are denied

 While there are many potential reasons why a life insurance claim may not pay out, let’s take a look at the top four most common ones.

 When you buy a life insurance policy, there is what’s called the contestability period.
 Your provider reviews your application to determine if there are any false claims, omissions, and your general health status.

 Typically, this period is between one and three years of a new policy.
 It allows the insurance company to avoid paying out any fraudulent claims.
 If you pass away during this period, it does not mean that the life insurance company can deny payment of the benefit.
 The insurance company must still honour the contract, but if they find any false claims on the application, they reserve the right to deny payment.